SmartData-Polito/notable-posts-topics-OSN/README.md

     * **median_clustering_coeff**: median of the clustering coefficient of the nodes in the graph.

 Here, the term "graph" refers to the graph of notable posts of each week.
-The ouput DataFrame is then saved in a CSV file ("communities.csv").
+The ouput DataFrame (df_communities) is then saved in a CSV file ("communities.csv").

-## WORDCLOUDS per community per week
+## STEP 5: WORDCLOUDS per community per week

 This is the final output.
 It is necessary to select a year and a week and the ouput will be a **wordcloud** (a visual representation of a text, with the characteristic of attributing a larger font to the more frequent terms) of the hashtags for each community of the selected week.
 ## Authors